A-I-B-M/A-I-B-M/README.md

   PHP, MySQL, HTML, CSS, JavaScript — Developed a hospital management system integrating multiple hospitals under one platform.
 Features include appointment booking, patient record management, and admin controls using relational database design.
   🏆 *3rd Runner-Up in UIU CSE Project Show (DBMS Lab)*

 - **Tic Tac Toe**
-  A Tic Tac Toe game where two person can play with each other
+  A Tic Tac Toe game where two person can play with each other.

 - **QuizCraft**
   JavaScript — A simple interactive quiz platform with score tracking and multiple-choice questions.